pcluchet/ERC20_fullstack/README.md

 	This is important because the API use couchdb to store user credentials and misc infos, on top of the ledger infos handled by the peers.

+Delete admin in the hfc-key-store backup'd for the API, and enrollAdmin again.